Ajayyang461/Ajayyang461-Module-Challenge-Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 To build a workday scheduler so that our data can be stored into the local storage by using bootstrap and Jquery.
 As from our lessons, we haven't learned those yet.
 ## Lessons Learned

-Lesson I have learned is little bit of bootstrap and moments to ge the current time and storing values in the local storage.
+Lesson I have learned is little bit of bootstrap and moments to get the current time and storing values in the local storage.

 ## Link